 Her impressionistic and digital art images utilize a style which does not seek to capture realism, but rather tries to convey energy, motion or an experience of the imagination in a unique and interesting fashion.
 Sometimes she uses post processing to acquire a dreamy, painterly, almost elegant meditative effect, without the hard edges that can lead the eye to rest on unexpected details.
 By so doing Arsenault creates a mood that would otherwise be missed or an element of surprise and amusement that delights the viewer.
 Recently, she has found yet another way to express her imagination through abstract acrylic paintings, where color, form and something magical appear on the canvas where words fail to explain the outcome.

-“Photography Plus” will open at the MacNaught History Centre and Archives gallery, 75 Spring Street, Summerside, on Tuesday, October 3 and run through to the end of November.
+“Photography Plus” will open at the MacNaught History Centre and Archives gallery, 75 Spring Street, Summerside, on Tuesday, October 3, come meet the artist, 6:30pm-8:00pm.
+The show will run through to the end of November.
 It can be viewed Tuesday through Saturday, 10 am to 4 pm.